-Most nations’ armed services past, present and likely future, the most junior enlisted grades often require little more than the requisite Time-in-Service (TIS) and Time-in-Grade (TIG), to use contemporary US military vernacular, to be promoted.
+Most nations’ armed services past, present and likely future, often require little more than the requisite Time-in-Service (TIS) and Time-in-Grade (TIG), to use contemporary US military vernacular, to be promoted within the junior enlisted grades.

-Germany’s armed forces were no different in promoting their junior enlisted.
+Germany’s armed forces were no different.
 The pictured rank, Oberschütze (Obergrenadier, ~kanonier, etc.), Senior Private or Private First Class, was reintroduced as the ranks of the newly created Wehrmacht exploded, as the organization emerged from the 100,000 man Reichswehr.

 Oberschütze was instituted for those that met TIS and TIG requirements for the automatic promotion from Schütze to Gefreiter, but weren’t quite ready for the additional responsibility or needed additional time to master competencies in their career field and basic soldiering.

-The nickname for the rank was “Dippen Stern”, or Idiot Star.
+The rank’s nickname: “Dippen Stern“, or Idiot Star.
 Self explanatory.

-After four months of satisfactory active service in a combat unit and a total active military service of 6 months the Oberschütze was eligible to be promoted to Gefreiter.
+After four months of satisfactory active service in a combat unit and a total active military service of six months the Oberschütze was eligible to be promoted to Gefreiter.

 Rank images courtesy of Wikipedia.